Trunk road agent: Agents

+In 2026, Adam Price, the Cabinet Minister for Enterprise, Connectivity and Energy, announced that the two trunk road agents would be merged with Traffic Wales to form Highways Wales.
+The public sector model would be retained, as will Gwynedd Council and Neath Port Talbot County Borough Council being lead authorities.
+The plans would be fully revealed in January 2027.

 Traffic officers

 Welsh Government traffic officers are civilian staff employed by the trunk road agents on behalf of the Welsh Government, as a means to ease traffic congestion on major trunk roads in Wales.
 Their role and powers are similar to their English counterparts working for National Highways, the National Highways traffic officers.